MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 The [Wikipedia](https://en.wikipedia.org/wiki/Go_(programming_language)) page says:

-> Go, also known as Golang, is a statically typed, compiled programming language designed at Google... .
+> Go, also known as Golang, is a statically typed, compiled programming language designed at Google...
 >
 > Go is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.
 >
-> The language is often referred to as "Golang" because of its domain name, golang.org, but the proper name is Go.[
+> The language is often referred to as "Golang" because of its domain name, golang.org, but the proper name is Go.

 ### Main features